 - Assess and evaluate at the course and program level.

 - Function as a leader and change agent in nursing education settings.

 - Participate in scholarship to further knowledge and abilities in nursing education.

-The Master’s Degree Nursing Program builds on the education of a clinical practice generalist and prepares an advanced practice nurse.
-The educational experience facilitates the student to validate and expand research findings through application of theory and scientific inquiry.
-Graduates of the Master’s degree program are expected to function collaboratively and independently in an advanced practice role with various populations and health care settings.
+The MSN post-master’s certificate program builds on the education of a clinical practice generalist and prepares an advanced practice nurse.
+The educational experience prepares students to validate and expand research findings through application of theory and scientific inquiry.

-Graduates of the Master’s degree program Nurse Educator are expected to function collaboratively and independently in diverse educational locations, such as schools of nursing, hospitals, and health care agencies requiring an educational specialist.
+Graduates are expected to function collaboratively and independently in diverse educational locations, such as schools of nursing, hospitals, and health care agencies, requiring an educational specialist.